Fuel-Optimal Collision Avoidance Maneuvers in Long-Term Encounters with Station-Keeping Constraints: Formulation of the Long-Term Collision Avoidance Problem

 The covariance of the position might be estimated with a large margin of error; thus we might want a more conservative approach to the estimation of the collision risk.
-The maximum \acrlong{ipc} is computed following the same procedure that is found in \cite{Alfriend2000}
+The maximum \acrlong{ipc} $\ipcmax$ is computed following the same procedure that is found in \cite{Alfriend2000}

-From \cref{eq:constipc} or \cref{eq:maxIpc}, it is possible to approximate a constraint on $\ipc$ or on $\ipcmax$ into a constraint on $\smd$, which describes an ellipsoidal keep-out zone.
-Given a limit value of $\ipc$ ($\ipclim$) or $\ipcmax$ ($\ipcmaxlim$), the corresponding limit of $\smd$ alternatively becomes
+From \cref{eq:constipc} or \cref{eq:maxIpc}, it is possible to approximate a constraint on $\ipc$ or on $\ipcmax$ into a constraint on \gls{smd}, which describes an ellipsoidal keep-out zone.
+Given a limit value of \gls{ipc} ($\ipclim$) or $\ipcmax$ ($\ipcmaxlim$), the corresponding limit of \gls{smd} alternatively becomes